McDeCsatro/McDeCsatro/README.md

-- 👋 Hi, I’m @McDeCsatro
+- 👋 Hi, I’m @LAURENCE
 - 👀 I’m interested in Computers.
 - 🌱 I’m currently learning Javascript Languange
 - 💞️ I’m looking to collaborate on Activities and Projects.